Écouché

 Écouché ([ekuʃe]) is a former commune in the Orne department in north-western France.
 On 1 January 2016, it was merged into the new commune of Écouché-les-Vallées.

 The village

 Écouché stands out today for the monumental church, a very rare Republican altar, several medieval merchants' houses, a number of original towers, a network of well-conserved lanes and – a reminder of the ordeal of World War II and the Liberation – a Sherman assault tank.

 Until 2015, Écouché was the administrative centre of a canton within the arrondissement of Argentan.

+It is classed as a Petite Cité de Caractère.